-Georgia child custody attorneys provide answers to frequently asked questions about child custody in Georgia.
+In the following article, a Cordell & Cordell Georgia child custody lawyer provides answers to frequently asked questions about child custody.

 In Georgia, there are two types of custody: legal custody and physical custody.
 In almost all cases both of the custody types are shared between the parents.

 Typically, the parents are awarded joint legal custody, which means that the parents must share in decision-making regarding the children and that the parents have equal rights to the child’s medical and educational records.

 Ultimately, one parent will be awarded final decision-making authority for times when the parents are unable to reach a mutual decision.
 Typically, final decision-making goes to the parent who has primary physical custody.